Modern Companies Succeed By Trusting Colleagues

 About the Author

 Clayton Southerly is the Marketing Communications Manager at Alter Agents, a strategic market research consultancy based in Los Angeles.
 He works with a team of super-smart researchers to translate data into actionable recommendations, build products, and get executives excited about insights that help them reach their target audiences.
+Prior to his time in the market research industry, Clayton did a stint in product development and media analysis at Bulletin Intelligence, designing and delivering information products for the White House and Fortune 500 brands.
 When he’s not building comms strategy and creating content, Clayton enjoys sitting on the beach, cooking, and traveling.

 Thought Leadership Updates